Cardinal-Cryptography/common-amm-stable-swap/README.md

 ## Acknowledgement

-The contracts here implement a constant-sum AMM based on the Curve and Ref Finance.
+The contracts here implement a StableSwap invariant AMM based on the Curve and Ref Finance.
 Code has been adapted to work with ink! and be more easily integrated with already-existing Common AMM.